AlexxIT/XiaomiGateway3/README.md

 **Q. Should I open or solder the hub?**
 A. No. Read [supported firmwares](#supported-firmwares) section.

-**Q. Should I use ZHA mode?**
+**Q. Should I use ZHA or z2m mode?**
 A. You decide.
-If all of your Zigbee devices are supported in Mi Home, it is best not to enable ZHA.
-If you have two hubs - you can use one of them in Mi Home mode, and the second in ZHA mode.
+If all of your Zigbee devices are supported in Mi Home, it is best to use it.
+If you have two hubs - you can use one of them in Mi Home mode, and the second in ZHA or z2m mode.
 Or you can also use the hub in Mi Home mode with Xiaomi devices and a Zigbee USB Dongle for other Zigbee devices.

 **Q. How many Zigbee devices does the hub support?**
 A. The hub can connect directly up to 32 battery-powered devices (end devices).
 And **additionaly** up to 26 powered devices (routers).
 Other devices on your network can work through routers.
 The maximum number of devices is unknown.
 Official Xiaomi documentation writes about 128 devices.